- Changes to Fees

 Students should carefully note the deadlines by which the forms must be in the Office of the Registrar and Student Services.
 (See Sessional Dates and Deadlines section.)

-Course requirements are the same for both off- and on-campus students.
+Course requirements are the same for both online and on-campus students.
 Please consult the departmental program sections.

-Students who have selected off-campus sections of courses by the deadline will receive details about the site location and dates and times of classes before the beginning of the course.
+Students who have selected online sections of courses by the deadline will receive details about dates and times of classes before the beginning of the course.
 Ensure that your U of T email is updated on ACORN so that information can be sent.
 Students are urged to select courses by the deadline.
 Courses may be cancelled if enrollment is low.

 Tuition fee payment or fee deferral, along with course selection, constitutes official registration.

-Part-time, off-campus students who have already been admitted to a degree program will be advised to refer to their fee account on ACORN to make payment.
+Part-time, online students who have already been admitted to a degree program will be advised to refer to their fee account on ACORN to make payment.
 Please refer to registration information which is emailed to students each year for appropriate dates and procedures.